 - How will I categorize applications for rationalization?

-- Will I determine application usage to decide applications to take forward?
+- How will I determine application usage to decide which applications to keep?

 - How will I determine application licensing status?